shraddha-sri14/shraddha-sri14/README.md

 <p align="center">
   <b>Enmeshed in bioinformatics?
 Happens to the best of us.</b><br>
-  Caught in my cosmos — where biology meets computation, and chaos turns into art.
+  Caught in my cosmos — where biology meets AI and chaos turns into art.
 </p>

 <p align="center">